wso2/build-automation-artifacts/wso2.org.component.javaparser/README.md

-This project for refactoring scr doc comment from declarative service file and and add those things to same file as osgi annotations.
+This project for refactoring scr doclets (doc comments) to SCR Java annotations  and add those things to component file as osgi annotations.

 Here